 There was always an Applebee’s close by when I used to work out of the house, and we would go for lunch quite often.
 I never really had any room for dessert at lunchtime, but if I did I would definitely order the maple walnut blondie as it was my favorite!!

-If you never had a chance to try the maple butter blondie while you could eat gluten, you sure missed out!
-But never fear because I’ve created a gluten free version that is so much like the original, it makes me do a double take, haha!!
+If you never had a chance to try the maple walnut blondie when you could eat gluten, don’t you worry.
+I’ve created a gluten free version that is so much like the original, it makes me do a double take!

-Speaking of that sauce, that sauce is what makes this dessert to die for!!!!
+Speaking of that sauce, the sauce is what makes this dessert to die for!!!!
 I could literally drink it.
 It’s creamy and smooth and all about the maple.
 I remember Applebee’s served the sauce on the side so you could drizzle it yourself and let it cascade down the ice cream into a pool of goodness on the skillet.
-Are you getting hungry yet???
+Are you getting salivating yet???